 Culture – a): the integrated pattern of human knowledge, belief, and behavior that depends upon the capacity for learning and transmitting knowledge to succeeding generations; b): the characteristic features of everyday existence (as diversions or a way of life} shared by people in a place or time

 Each Latin American country has several genres of music, and each may have several style variants.
 For example, the Puerto Rican rhythm of Bomba has developed many styles, which include the leró, yubá, cunyá, babú, and belén.
-These variant arose from the kind of dance to be performed with the Bomba.
+These variants originated from the kind of dance that was performed with the Bomba.

-So…the 3 reasons which drive me to know more about our Latin Music are to:
+So…the 3 reasons which drive me to learn more about our Latin Music are to:

 1. Learn: in order to pass along our musical culture and keep it alive, we need to learn more about it.
 Once I learned that the Plena was used to pass along news, in a time when printed news (or people that could actually read it) was scarce, you can understand what was behind those old songs, and its easy to pass on that knowledge.
 The Mexican Ranchera had a similar purpose during the old civil war times.

 2. Enjoy: by knowing the story behind the music, you will enjoy the music in a different way.
-When you know that Ruben Blades’ “El Padre Antonio y el Monaguillo Andrés” is based on the story of the Salvadoran priest Arnulfo Romero, you listen to it differently.
+When you know that Ruben Blades’ “El Padre Antonio y el Monaguillo Andrés” is based on the story of the Salvadoran priest Oscar Arnulfo Romero, you listen to it differently.
 Or when you can recognize that a “salsa” song by Willie Colón could contain Puerto Rican Bomba, Brazilian Bossa Nova, and Cuban Son Montuno rhythms, you appreciate his work and creativity a bit more than when you just thought of it simply as “Salsa”.

-I created Latino Music Café I will drive the discussion, but I hope to have our readers also share their stories, so we can all benefit from the collective knowledge out there.
-This way, when my daughters or friends listen to a Juan Luis Guerra “Bachata”, a Carlos Vives “Vallenato”, or a Maná “Rock in Spanish” song, I’ll be able to enjoy the music with them and share the stories that got the music to us, while allowing part of our culture to live through one more generation.
+Through Latino Music Café I will drive the discussion about Latin music, but I hope to have you as a reader also share your stories, so we can all benefit from the collective knowledge out there.
+This way, when my daughters or friends listen to a Juan Luis Guerra “Bachata”, a Carlos Vives “Vallenato”, a Maná “Rock in Spanish”, or even a Tito Puente Latin Jazz, I’ll be able to enjoy the music with them and share the stories that got the music to us, while allowing part of our culture to live through one more generation.